November 14th

 The global tech race: Can Europe step up?

 The rapid advance of emerging disruptive technologies such as AI and machine learning, biotechnologies and quantum computing presents both unprecedented opportunities and challenges for the European Union in its pursuit of strategic autonomy.
 As these technologies reshape industries, security landscapes, and societal norms, the EU faces a critical question: How can it harness these advancements to bolster its strategic autonomy without compromising its values and security?
-The session will explore the potential benefits, risks, and policy considerations for the EU in its pursuit of technological sovereignty in a highly competitive environment.Nuria Oliver, Co-founder and Vice-President of the ELLIS Alicante Foundation; Chief Scientific Advisor at the Vodafone Institute
+The session will explore the potential benefits, risks, and policy considerations for the EU in its pursuit of technological sovereignty in a highly competitive environment.Nathalie Moll, Director General of the European Federation of Pharmaceutical Industries and Associations (EFPIA)

 - -